black-desk/cgtproxy/README.md

 /user.slice/user-1000.slice/user@1000.service/app.slice/app-flatpak-org.telegram.desktop@12345.service
 ```

-This means that the [cgroup] path of each application instance follows a pattern
+This means each application instance's [cgroup] path follows a pattern that can
-that can be matched using regular expressions.
+be matched with regular expressions.

 Based on this, `cgtproxy` monitors [cgroupfs][cgroup] changes through [inotify],
 and uses regex-based configuration files to update [nft] rules according to